 Province-wide regulation that protects bear dens can be rolled out immediately as work with Indigenous Nations to protect all at-risk ecosystems and endangered species habitats continues.

 As culturally sacred and critical keystone species, a decline in bear populations would negatively impact other species and contribute to the ecological degradation of old-growth ecosystems.
 Bear den sites are nurseries – a safe place to give birth and survive the winter.

 Help us call on the B.C. government to formally protect black bear and grizzly bear dens and ensure viable habitat is available for a healthy bear population across the province.
 Protecting their home means defending habitat for species that depend on old-growth and healthy forests across B.C.

 By adding your voice, you will be joining environmental groups, First Nations and members of the tourism sector.
-Your letter will be sent to B.C.’s Minister of Land, Water and Resource Stewardship, Josie Osborne; Minister for Forests, Katrine Conroy; the Minister of Environment and Climate Change Strategy, George Heyman; Premier David Eby and your MLA.
+Your letter will be sent to B.C.’s Minister of Water, Land and Resource Stewardship, Nathan Cullen; Minister for Forests, Bruce Ralston; the Minister of Environment and Climate Change Strategy, George Heyman; Premier David Eby and your MLA.